-Despite of many open questions and challenges towards generative AI techniques, LLMs are today widely used in a variety of applications.
-To this end, combining data-driven approaches with knowledge-based techniques is a promising development to address such challenges.
-In this paper, we propose new design patterns for modular LLM-based neuro-symbolic systems to be included in the design pattern approach for neuro-symbolic systems as proposed by [84].
+Despite many open questions and challenges towards generative AI techniques, LLMs are widely used in a variety of applications nowadays.
+To this end, combining data-driven approaches with knowledge-based techniques is a promising development to address these challenges.
+In this paper, we propose new design patterns for modular LLM-based neuro-symbolic systems to be included in the design pattern approach for neuro-symbolic systems as proposed by van Bekkum et al. [84].
+Thereby, we are filling a gap in the classic Boxology framework with respect to the recent rise of generative AI techniques.
+To this end, this paper proposes an extension in terms of concepts and patterns to the set of Boxology elements and patterns as described in earlier work on Boxology [17, 84, 86].
+Specifically, our goal is to make the Boxology framework compatible with the concepts underlaying LLMs and LLM-based neuro-symbolic systems.
+Given the fact that many existing, as well as many potential real-world applications are based on this disruptive AI paradigm, the extension provided within this paper can be considered a substantial conceptual update allowing to maintain the Boxology framework's relevance in the years to come.

-In future work, we expect to further extend this work towards adjacent domains, such as generative AI systems in general or multi-modal generative AI systems.
-In addition, we expect to further extend and deepen the Boxology itself.
-For example, temporal or recurring/iterative aspects are not yet taken into account and cannot be visualised adequately.
-Our current investigation has also shown that concept naming and labelling and formalisation of the Boxology needs revisiting.
-Then there are the do's and don'ts: the extension has raised questions about which pattern combinations are allowed and which are not.
+In future work, we plan to further explore the usability and benefits of the updated Boxology and its design patterns in domains adjacent to LLM-based neuro-symbolic systems, such as generative AI systems without symbolic AI attached and multi-modal generative AI systems.
+Moreover, we anticipate the need to further extend and deepen the Boxology framework itself.
+Temporal or recurring/iterative aspects, for example, have not yet been taken into account and can currently not be visualised adequately in this respect.
+Our current investigation has also shown that the current concept naming, concept labelling and some of the formalisation of the Boxology could benefit from critical review and in-depth revisiting.
+The importance of representing or modelling datasets, for example, may be taken into account in future specifications of particular subtypes of instances and models.
+Finally, we consider a future use of graphical tools for the Boxology beneficial.
+In software development, this approach has proven both efficient and effective and is well known, for example, from the Unified Modelling Language (UML) and visual programming tools, such as LabView or Scratch.
+And while our current work is mostly concerned with graphical representations of design patterns for system design and documentation, the promise of templates, low-code, or no-code development, seems also an appealing field of research for the future.

-The importance of modeling datasets for LLMs or generative AI in general may be taken into account in future specifications of particular subtypes of Instances and Models in the taxonomy.
-Additionally, the use of graphical tools for software development is well known from the Unified Modelling Language (UML) and visual programming tools, such as LabView or Scratch.
-We are mostly concerned with graphical representations of design patterns for system design and documentation, but the promise of templates, low-code, or no-code development, is appealing for the future.
+M.H.T. de Boer et al. / Design Patterns for LLM-based Neuro-Symbolic Systems